Contingent contract: Uses

 A contingent contract can be used to create enormous benefit to both parties.
 One advantage would be that it limits the loss that would occur if the contract failed.
-Another would be that it wouldn't make one party gain more at the expense of the other.
+Another would be that it would not make one party gain more at the expense of the other.
 This leads to an increase in trust between both parties, which would allow them to have more beneficial negotiations in the future.
+One area of commercial use concerns negotiations with suppliers to secure upstream sustainability improvements which can enhance end-product value: if a product can be delivered in a more sustainable manner, subject to appropriate performance metrics and audits, an enhanced rate might be paid compared to the non-sustainable product price.

 Features

 In order to be most effective, contingent contracts should possess some of the following characteristics: